phenobarbital/async-notify/README.md

 # README #

+Async-Notify is a simple, asyncio-based notification library for Apps.

-Notify is the main library build on top of python asyncio for manage notifications with support of twilio, telegram, o365, email, slack, onesignal.
+Notify is built on top of python asyncio for send notifications with support of twilio, telegram, o365, email, slack, onesignal and many others.

 ### How do I get set up? ###